-A gift to an institution of the NSHE may be accepted only by the Board of Regents, except as provided herein.
+A gift to an institution of the NSHE, System Administration, or a special unit of the Chancellor's Office may be accepted only by the Board of Regents, except as provided herein.
 A gift is defined as a benevolent donation, which does not require any commitment of institutional resources, or services other than the commitment made to carry out the agreed-upon intent of the donor for the use of the gift funds.
 A gift includes legally enforceable pledges, personal and real property, professional services and forgiveness of indebtedness.
-A grant will qualify as a gift, contract or sponsored program but not as a separate category for purposes of the Board of Regents' policy.
-The President of each institution will accept gifts, or when required, recommend the Board of Regents' acceptance of gifts, regardless of the form of the gift, only after providing assurances:
+A grant will qualify as a gift, contract or sponsored program but not as a separate category for purposes of the Board of

+Regents' policy.
+The President of each institution or the Chancellor will accept gifts, or when required, recommend the Board of Regents' acceptance of gifts, regardless of the form of the gift, only after providing assurances: